AndreasHeger/CGATReport/doc/Running.rst

 Command line utilities
 ======================

 This page explains the various utilities that come with :mod:`SphinxReport`.
+See :ref:`Utilities` for the complete documentation.

 .. _Makefile: